 how to store your breast milk

-Pumping and build up their reserves of liquid gold is on many new moms to-do list.
+Pumping and building up their reserves of liquid gold is on many new parents to-do list.
 Storing breast milk correctly is an important step on that journey.
-Below you will find our best tips and guidelines for milk storage.
+Below you will find our best tips and guidelines for milk storage from our founder Jada, a lactation counselor with over 20 years of experience.

 According to the CDC, freshly expressed breast milk can stay: